aardvarkpepper/cubiczirconia/frontend/README.md

 See how other programs implemnet default themes, what is standard practice if any?

+Redefine default theme to be an array of themes in database.
+This is added to array of user themes.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).